-The fundamental rights of persons within the Republic of Vanuatu are set out in Article 5 of the Constitution as follows: -
+The fundamental rights of persons within the Republic of Vanuatu are set out in art 5 of the Constitution as follows:

-"Fundamental Rights and Freedoms of the individual
+'Fundamental Rights and Freedoms of the individual

-- 5 (1) The Republic of Vanuatu recognizes, that, subject to any restrictions imposed by law on non-citizens, all persons are entitled to the following fundamental rights and freedom of the individual without discrimination on the grounds of race, place of origin, religious on traditional beliefs, political opinions, language or sex but subject to respect for the rights and freedoms of others and to the legitimate public interest in defence, safety, public order, welfare and health.
+5(1) The Republic of Vanuatu recognizes, that, subject to any restrictions imposed by law on non-citizens, all persons are entitled to the following fundamental rights and freedom of the individual without discrimination on the grounds of race, place of origin, religious on traditional beliefs, political opinions, language or sex but subject to respect for the rights and freedoms of others and to the legitimate public interest in defence, safety, public order, welfare and health.

-- (a) life;
+(a) life;

+h

-- (b) liberty;
+(b) liberty;

-- (c) security;
+(c) security;

-- (d) protection of the law;
+(d) protection of the law;

-- (e) freedom from inhuman treatment and forced labour;
+(e) freedom from inhuman treatment and forced labour;

-- (f) freedom of conscience and worship;
+(f) freedom of conscience and worship;

-- (g) freedom of expression;
+(g) freedom of expression;

-- (h) freedom of assembly and association;
+(h) freedom of assembly and association;

-- (i) freedom of movement;
+(i) freedom of movement;

-- (j) protection for the privacy of the home and other property and from unjust deprivation of property;
+(j) protection for the privacy of the home and other property and from unjust deprivation of property;

-- (k) equal treatment under the law or administrative action, except that no law shall be inconsistent with this sub-paragraph insofar as it makes provision for the special benefit, welfare, protection or advancement of females, children and young persons, members of under-privileged groups or inhabitants of less developed areas.
+(k) equal treatment under the law or administrative action, except that no law shall be inconsistent with this sub-paragraph insofar as it makes provision for the special benefit, welfare, protection or advancement of females, children and young persons, members of under-privileged groups or inhabitants of less developed areas.

-- (2) Protection of law shall include the following: -
+(2) Protection of law shall include the following:-

-- (a) everyone charged with an offence shall have a fair hearing, within a reasonable time, by an independent and impartial court and be afforded a lawyer if it is a serious offence; - (b) everyone is presumed innocent until a court establishes his guilt according to law; - (c) everyone charges shall be informed promptly in a language he understands of the offence with which he is being charged; - (d) if an accused does not understand the language to be used in the proceedings he shall be provided with an interpreter though the proceedings; - (e) a person shall not be tried in his absence without his consent unless he makes it impossible for the court to proceed in his presence; - (f) no-one shall be convicted in respect of an act or omission which did not constitute an offence known to written or custom law at the time it was committed; - (g) no-one shall be punished with a greater penalty than that which exists at the time of the commission of the offence; - (h) no person who has been pardoned, or tried and convicted or acquitted, shall be tried again for the same offence or any other offence with he could have been convicted at his trial."
+(a) everyone charged with an offence shall have a fair hearing, within a reasonable time, by an independent and impartial court and be afforded a lawyer if it is a serious offence;

+(b) everyone is presumed innocent until a court establishes his guilt according to law;

+(c) everyone charged shall be informed promptly in a language he a understands of the offence with which he is being charged;

+(d) if an accused does not understand the language to be used in the proceedings he shall be provided with an interpreter though the proceedings;

+(e) a person shall not be tried in his absence without his consent unless he makes it impossible for the court to proceed in his presence;

+(f) no-one shall be convicted in respect of an act or omission which did not constitute an offence known to written or custom law at the time it was committed;

+(g) no-one shall be punished with a greater penalty than that which exists at the time of the commission of the offence;

+(h) no person who has been pardoned, or tried and convicted or acquitted, shall be tried again for the same offence or any other offence with he could have been convicted at his trial.'

-The limitation in criminal prosecutions is set out by section 15 of the Penal Code Act [CAP.
-135] is as follows: -
+The limitation in criminal prosecutions is set out by s 15 of the Penal Code Act (Cap 135) and is as follows:

-"No prosecution may be commenced against any person for any criminal offence upon the expiry of the following periods after the commission of such offence -
+'No prosecution may be commenced against any person for any criminal offence upon the expiry of the following periods after the commission of such offence-

-- . (a) in the case of offences punishable by imprisonment for more than 10 years 20 years. - (b) in the case of offences punishable by imprisonment for more than 3 months and not more than 10 years 5 years
+(a) in the case of offences punishable by imprisonment for more than 10 years-20 years.

+(b) in the case of offences punishable by imprisonment for more than 3 " months and not more than 10 years-5 years

-(c) in the case of offences punishable by imprisonment for 3 months or less or by fine only - 1 year."
+(c) in the case of offences punishable by imprisonment for 3 months or less or by fine only-1 year.

-Charges under section 79 of the Penal Code Act have a maximum term of imprisonment of 7 years and thus the Prosecution has 5 years in which to commence a prosecution.
+Charges under s 79 of the Penal Code Act have a maximum term of imprisonment of seven years and thus the prosecution has five years in which to commence a prosecution.